Code of Business Conduct and Ethics

 - Familiarize himself or herself with the disclosure requirements applicable to the Company and the business and financial operations of the Company.

 - Not knowingly misrepresent, or cause others to misrepresent, facts about the Company to others, whether within or outside the Company, including to the Company’s independent auditors, governmental regulators and self-regulatory organizations.

 - Properly review and critically analyze proposed disclosure for accuracy and completeness (or, where appropriate, delegate this task to others).

 Investigation and Accountability

 The Audit Committee is responsible for applying the Code to specific situations in which questions are presented to it and has the authority to interpret the Code in any particular situation.
-Any director, officer or employee who becomes aware of any existing or potential violation of the Code is required to notify the Code of Ethics Contact Person, the Chief Executive Officer or the Audit Committee, as appropriate.
+Any employee who becomes aware of an existing or potential violation of the Code is required to notify the Code of Ethics Contact Person, the Chief Executive Officer or the Audit Committee, as appropriate.
 Failure to do so is itself a violation of the Code.

 The following procedures will be followed in investigating reported violations and enforcing the Code, and in reporting under the Code: